Concrete Anchor Design for the International Building Code: Part 3

 Designing “Alternative Materials”

-Section 104.11 provides the design professional with two options for the substantiation of the acceptable performance of an Alternative Material:
+Section 104.2.3 of the 2024 IBC provides the design professional with two options for the substantiation of the acceptable performance of an Alternative Material:

 a.

-Research Reports.
-As described in the previous section (Design of Code Anchors), Research Reports are referenced as the primary source for the design and qualification of Alternative Materials.
-Research Reports for anchors are published by IAPMO UES or ICC-ES, both ANSI ISO 17065 accredited agencies.
+Evaluation Reports.
+As described in the previous section (Design of Code Anchors), Evaluation Reports are referenced as the primary source for the design and qualification of Alternative Materials.
+In accordance with IBC Section 104.2.3.6, supporting data submitted to assist in the approval of materials or assemblies not specifically provided for in the code shall comply with Sections 104.2.3.6.1 and 104.2.3.6.2.
+Evaluation reports, as addressed in Section 104.2.3.6.1, are issued by an approved agency and require approval by the building official for the installation.
+Evaluation Reports for anchors are published by IAPMO UES or ICC-ES, both ANSI ISO 17065 accredited agencies.
 Publicly developed, majority-approved acceptance criteria are used to establish the test program and minimum performance requirements for an anchor type.
-Some Alternative Material anchor types have established acceptance criteria to which a product can be evaluated:
+Some anchor types historically evaluated as Alternative Materials have established acceptance criteria.
+However, under the 2024 IBC, screw anchors in concrete are recognized as code anchors when designed in accordance with ACI 318-19 Chapter 17 and therefore are no longer considered Alternative Materials.
+Examples of anchor types for which acceptance criteria have been developed include:

 • Powder- or Gas-Actuated Fasteners (such as Simpson Strong-Tie® PDPA and GDP): ICC-ES AC70

-If Research Reports are used to substantiate an anchor’s performance, the design professional is bound by the design methodology and product limitations described in the Research Report.
+If Evaluation Reports are used to substantiate an anchor’s performance, the design professional is bound by the design methodology and product limitations described in the Evaluation Report.

 b.

-Tests.
-If a Research Report is not available, and no acceptance criteria exists for a given anchor type, IBC Section 104.11 permits the use of tests performed in accordance with “recognized and accepted test methods” by an “approved agency” to substantiate performance.
-One example of an anchor type for which no acceptance criteria exists is:
+If an evaluation report is not available and no acceptance criteria exist for a given anchor type, IBC Section 104.2.2.4 permits the use of tests to demonstrate compliance where there is insufficient evidence of code conformity.
+Tests must be performed using recognized test standards, or other testing procedures approved by the building official, and conducted by a party acceptable to the building official.
+One example of an anchor type for which no published acceptance criteria currently exist is:

 • Helical Wall Ties (such as Simpson Strong-Tie® Heli-Tie™)